Message from the Board

 We are mindful of our donors and investors dollars, we are conscientious stewards of these funds.
 100% any monies earmarked for a particular program goes to that program.
 100% of any monies donated to our Research Fund goes to that fund.
 Since all of those involved with the day-to-day operations of the HypoPARAthyroidism Association are unpaid volunteers, we are able to keep our operational costs low.
 In 2016, approximately 11% went to operational costs with the rest going to programs of the Association.

-Our special thanks to all our members, medical advisors, supporters, and donors for their wonderful support in 2016.
+Our special thanks to all our members, medical advisors, supporters, and donors for their wonderful support .
 It takes everyone working together to see progress to bring life to our motto: “Together Growing Stronger – Together Making a Difference."

 This information is provided for educational purposes only.
 It should not be used for diagnostic or treatment purposes.
 If you wish to obtain more information about this disorder, please contact your personal physician.